agrawalsmart7/scodescanner/README.md

 ## Feedback

 I would really like to hear your thoughts on this tool.
-And if you wanted to participate in this tool please let me know on Twitter [agrawalsmart7](https://twitter.com/agrawalsmart7) or you can send me a Pull request.
+And if you wanted to contribute in this tool please let me know on Twitter [agrawalsmart7](https://twitter.com/agrawalsmart7) or you can send me a Pull request.

 ## Future Work